We Are Transforming Professional Utility Services

 High Returns on

 Utility service companies generally have high returns on capital invested in the business.
-Commercial plumbing and HVAC only require an office, small shop to store tools and equipment (very minimal), and work trucks.
+Plumbing and HVAC only require an office, a modest shop to store tools and equipment (very minimal), and outfitted work vans.
 Our acquisitions prioritize efficient spending on new assets versus our peers.
 There is a lot less capital required to run a utility service company versus, say, a car manufacturer.
 The less capital we have to invest on large machinery and equipment, the easier it is for us to profitably grow revenues.
 This is another reason we love this sector.
 This offers our investors a great opportunity to receive a high return on invested capital.

 Plumbing and HVAC are historically recession resistant.
 Plumbing, heating, and cooling will be the last thing Americans will give up before food in a deep recession.
 Moreover, part of our strategy is to diversify our revenue as much as possible to prepare for recessions (for ex., with ongoing commercial maintenance and residential contracts that are less elastic than new commercial projects).

 Did you know an estimated 10,000 baby boomers are retiring each day?
 With baby boomer business owners now reaching retirement age, there’s a plethora motivated sellers – some of whom we’re most likely negotiating with right now.
 Our strategy is to cherrypick the utility service companies with great track records and sound growth prospects (if the price is right).

 We can use the SBA or commercial debt to prudently leverage transactions and increase investor ROI (today, the cost of debt is much cheaper than equity).
 Our access to low-cost debt financing is growing as we continue to prove ourselves as operators.
 Banks are looking, more now than ever before, for good operators to entrust with low-cost debt.